List of Kerala Blasters FC managers: 2024–25 season

-On May 2024, Mikael Stahre was appointed as the new head-coach for the season, with contract signed till 2026.
-The club started season with the Durand Cup match against Mumbai City FC, winning in a huge score of 8-0, the club's highest win by far.
+In May 2024, Mikael Stahre was appointed as the new head-coach for the season, with contract signed till 2026.
+The club started season with the Durand Cup match against Mumbai City FC, winning in a huge score of 8–0, the club's highest win by far.
 They continued their journey in the Durand Cup and was qualified for the semi-finals, where they lost to Bengaluru FC for 1-0 and got eliminated from the tournament.

-The club started its ISL journey with a home loss against Punjab FC for 2-1.
-After 12 matches, the club only managed to sack 3 wins, against Chennaiyin FC, Mohammedan SC, and East Bengal FC.
+The club started its ISL journey with a home loss against Punjab FC for 2–1.
+After 12 matches, the thet only managed to ge 3 wins.
 Due to the poor performance, the management announced departure of Mikael Stahre on 16 December 2024.
-The team, in the interim, is managed by the Reserve's Team management.

 List and statistics

 Only competitive matches played by first team are taken into account.
 Durand cup matches played by the reserve team are not taken into account.